 Ash dieback disease is caused by the fungus Hymenoscyphus fraxineus, formerly known as Chalara fraxinea.
-In West Sussex, nearly 21% of all broadleaved trees are ash, covering 4,968 hectares.
+In West Sussex, nearly 21 per cent of all broadleaved trees are ash, covering 4,968 hectares.

-The disease has the potential to kill 95% of West Sussex ash trees over the next 10–20 years.
+The disease has the potential to kill 95 per cent of West Sussex ash trees over the next 10–20 years.
 This would have a major impact on the county’s landscape, the wildlife it supports and other ecosystem services that trees provide such as:

 - filtering the air

 - providing shade